Title Insurance Speaker For Conference

 This is a keynote presentation or workshop.
 Quite unlike the high-profile fraud cases that get national media attention, Jerome was, and is, a regular guy.
 An average employee, without a scheme or devious plan, he gets involved with a few unsavory investor clients.
 His ‘unwitting involvement’ becomes intentional as the months go by.
 For fear of losing his job, he quits and sets off on his own.
 Four years later, he ends up in federal criminal court.
 (1 to 3 hrs)

-How to find a speaker for your Title Insurance Speaker Conference
+How to find a Title Insurance Speaker for Your Conference

 We know it’s difficult to find a professional keynote speakers for your title insurance conferences.
 Ultimately, you want speakers that are:

 And wouldn’t it be great if you could find one that also has keynotes and workshops that qualify for continuing education credit?